stainless-api/upload-openapi-spec-action/README.md

 a pull request.
 For information about the input parameters, see the [action definition](./merge/action.yml).

+- `stainless-api/upload-openapi-spec-action/checkout-pr-ref`: Checkout the base
+or head commit for previewing a pull request's changes, saving changes to the config when needed.
+For information about the input parameters, see the [action definition](./checkout-pr-ref/action.yml).

 ### Workflow permissions

 The GitHub actions use the following